Corruption in Poland

-Corruption in Poland is below the world average but not insignificant.
+Corruption in Poland is below the world average but notable.
 Within Poland, surveys of Polish citizens reveal that it is perceived to be a major problem.

 Historical

 In the early 1920s, during the first years of the Second Polish Republic, Polish institutions were plagued by endemic corruption, and several of the governments of the day were accused of widespread corruption, very likely with a sound cause.
 Between 1923 and 1926, Józef Piłsudski came to conclude that the system which he dubbed "Sejmocracy" fostered general corruption, ultimately leading him to launch the May Coup and seize power.
 His byword Sanation referred to the cleansing he promised to introduce, in contrast to his predecessors' shady practices.